Susan Welsand, The Chile Woman, grew her plant-propagating hobby into a full-time business.

 I always describe my home business as a hobby that grew out of control.
 When I bought my current home, there was a handmade greenhouse that had become a giant litter box.
 I cleaned it up and started a huge garden.
 Friends began buying my pepper and tomato plants, and they encouraged me to sell the extras at the farmers market.
 So, I did.

 People are always passing through Bloomington because it’s a college town.
 Out-of-towners asked how they could buy my exotic chile and tomato plants from their homes, and my mail-order business was born.
-I’ve operated it for 21 years now, shipping pepper, tomato and tomatillo bedding plants across the country.
+I’ve operated it for more than 20 years, shipping pepper, tomato and tomatillo bedding plants across the country.
 My business, now at The Chile Woman, grew beyond my dreams and has become my full-time occupation.
 There is nothing more satisfying than the one-minute commute to my greenhouses.

 Internet Food Sales